hendrixhub/Web-Agency/README.md

 ## Usage

+Click on [www.SpringForwardDesign.com] (http://www.springforwarddesign.com)  to view the live hosted site.

-Open index.html file in a web browser to view site.
+Or, open the index.html file in a web browser to view site

 ## Contributing